-1 In the Eclipse software, click File > New > LDD 4.x Solution.
+1 In the Eclipse software, click File > New, and then click the solution setting of your LDD version.

 Note: If the Lexmark Solution Development perspective is not open, then click File > New > Project.
-From the Lexmark folder, select LDD 4.x Solution, and then click Next.
+From the Lexmark folder, select the solution setting of your LDD version, and then click Next.